Thursday, August 01, 2024

 Oh yeah, parachutes aren't a thing, either.
 There's a dire couple of paragraphs about the debate among pilots in wartime if it was better to jump from your burning plane or stick with it and see if you could get the fire under control (which a couple of pilots manage during the race.)

-Lancaster shifts frequently between them, even within chapters, as a way of comparing their progress with each other.
-So one pilot may make it out of St. Paul to Omaha ahead of a thunderstorm, while his nearest competitor is waylaid by a snapped strut or leaky radiator.
+Lancaster shifts frequently between them, even within chapters, as a way of comparing their progress.
+One pilot may make it out of St. Paul to Omaha ahead of a thunderstorm, while his nearest competitor is waylaid by a snapped strut or leaky radiator.
 There's a lot of turning back due to weather or mechanical issues, and several deaths, which the press seizes on as a question of whether this race is worth all this.

 Lancaster, I think would land in the negative, while appreciating the feat the pilots accomplished.
 It hardly convinces people that air travel is safe, and given how few of the pilots actually managed the round trip, let alone in the three weeks allotted, it's not clear how much better it really is than a train unless everything goes right.
 Though it may have helped the Postal Service in convincing some of those small towns to maintain and improve those fields so they could get regular mail delivery by air.